SteeltoeOSS/Documentation/guides/cloud-management/endpoints-framework.md

 ---

 > [!NOTE]
-> These guides apply to Steeltoe v3.
-Please [open an issue](https://github.com/SteeltoeOSS/Documentation/issues/new/choose) if you'd like to contribute updating them for Steeltoe v4.
+> This guide applies to Steeltoe v2.
+Later Steeltoe versions do not support .NET Framework usage.

 > [!TIP]
 > Looking for a .NET Core example?
 [Have a look](endpoints-netcore.md).